 The Best Budget Transport Option

 If you are coming from Prague, I would highly recommend you get the express bus to Cesky Krumlov.
 During our central Europe trip, we choose the Student Agency’s express bus from RejioJet for our transportation, which run from Praha, Na Knížecí to Český Krumlov, AN.
-The cost is about 6.5 euros for early bird promotion.
+The cost is less than 10 euros for early bird promotion.
 The bus ride from the Student agency is very comfortable with television, free Wifi, charging electronics, and a cup of one hot drink is serviced.

 We are taking a shuttle service from CK Shuttle to our next destination, Hallstatt.
 The public transport from Český Krumlov to Hallstatt is not well-connected.
 CK Shuttle helps us arrive in Hallstatt hassle-free.
 The cost is about 800 CZK ($35) per person, shared with other travelers.

 Cesky Krumlov Itinerary Planning

 A visit to Cesky Krumlov doesn’t take too long and can be finished in a few hours.
 Many travelers choose to take a day trip from Prague or as a pit stop before going to the next location.
 But this charming small town is worth an overnight stay as it is so beautiful.